annabellisa/rare_reptiles/README.md

-# Fire influences rarity and dominance in a reptile community
+# Hidden influence of fire on locally rare and cryptic reptile species

-R scripts for analysing the influence of fire on rarity and dominance in reptile communities
+R scripts for analysing the influence of fire on rarity and dominance in a reptile community

 # Latest Release (Archived)
 [![DOI](https://zenodo.org/badge/604401015.svg)](https://zenodo.org/doi/10.5281/zenodo.10202343)